 How Hard Am I Willing To Work

 A degree in education takes more time to get as well.
-This is because a teacher must get an initial certification as well as their masters degree.
+This is because a teacher must possess a “teacher certification,” as well as a master’s degree in many cases.
 Even the most passionate of teachers may not want to get an advanced degree to continue their career.
 There is a good chance that you will have to go back to school in the future for even more training.